 - Though there are noticeable advantages of a bridge, no network device can be a perfect device.
 It has some noticeable disadvantages.
-It can’t identify the types of broadcast messages and thus unable to filter them, thus leading to the transfer of all types of broadcast messages and hence unable to limit the scope of the transfer.
+It can’t identify the types of broadcast messages and thus unable to filter them, thus leading to the transfer of all types of broadcast messages and unable to limit the transfer’s scope.

 This is a guide to What is Bridge?.
 Here we discuss the terminologies and advantages of Bridge along with why and when we use it?.
 You may also look at the following article to learn more –